user86marc/portfolio/readme.md

 As of May 2020, I am actively on the Job hunt in Cape Town, South Africa.

-This hage is pure HTML, CSS, & JS.
+This page is pure HTML, CSS, & JS.
 No bootstrap, no templates.
 I love dark-theme, and the inspiration for this page came from [State of JS](https://stateofjs.com).

 ----------------------------------------------------------